mcmasty/mcmasty.github.io/_pages/covid-splash.md

 - <i class="fas fa-arrow-down" style="color: green;"> </i> Daily tests total almost 100k above 7-day average -- New Jersey coming in hot; I hope this is a new normal for them.

 - Change to the growth factor & logics curve charts.
 The trailing 21-day max and min values for the 3-day moving average are now plotted; and, these max and min values are plotted on the logistic curve to demonstrate the relationship between these two plots with specific values.

+- Added new **recent trends** to experimental section of the page.

 <br>